mkhanhvo/Total-Rewards-Landscape-Diagnostic-Manufacturing-sector-PBI/README.md

 #### 📌 Analysis 4.
 Bonus System Fails to Differentiate Performance
 Every job family in 2024 & 2025 falls below the 1.5x threshold that denotes effective differentiation between high and low performers.
 The trend is deteriorating that five of six families sit below 1.0 in 2025, indicating bottom quartile performers receive higher median bonus than top quartile performers compared with four in 2024.
 Read against KPI Distribution which shows an extreme concentration near 100% achievement in both years, this lack of differentiation is partly structural with the workforce clustered almost entirely at a single performance level, little genuine variance remains for any bonus formula to act on

+Besides that, a comparison of median bonus against median base salary reveals mechanism underlying the low differentiation observed above: in most job families, bottom KPI quartile group holds a higher median base salary than top KPI quartile group (Engineering/Technical: 11M vs 9M in 2024, HR & Admin: 10M vs 8M) and frequently receives comparable or greater bonus as well.
+This indicates that both salary positioning and bonus payout are governed by tenure and internal seniority rather than by performance in the current review cycle

 #### *2024 context*

 <img width="898" height="190" alt="image" src="https://github.com/user-attachments/assets/a0eaf72b-3fc8-403d-9e2c-038c5034783c" />